tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 nixos# reboot
 ```

-When the system reboots, GRUB will come up and boot the default configuration after a short delay.
+When the system reboots, the bootloader will come up and boot the default configuration after a short delay.
 Once NixOS boots, log in with the root password, and create your account, or set your user account password if you created your account in the configuration.
 To learn more about NixOS's configuration system, read the section in the manual on [changing the configuration](https://nixos.org/manual/nixos/stable/index.html#sec-changing-config).

 #### Hypervisor Boot

-By selecting the appropriate menu option in the Asahi Linux installer, you can also choose to install m1n1 without U-Boot and run U-Boot, GRUB and the OS under m1n1's hypervisor.
+By selecting the appropriate menu option in the Asahi Linux installer, you can also choose to install m1n1 without U-Boot and run U-Boot, the bootloader, and the OS under m1n1's hypervisor.

 To run U-Boot under the hypervisor, start m1n1 and attach the Mac to the host PC using an appropriate USB cable, change directories to the repo, then run: